Corneal Ring Implants for Nearsightedness

 Surgical insertion of corneal ring implants is done on an outpatient basis.
 This means that you do not have to stay overnight in the hospital.
 The visual effects of the implants are immediate.

-After surgery, you may wear a patch or contact lens on the eye and may get a prescription for pain medicine.
+After surgery, you may wear a patch or contact lens on the eye.
+You will also get instructions on how to manage your pain.
 Someone must drive you home and then back to the surgeon's office the next day.
 During this second visit, the surgeon will examine your eye and prescribe eyedrops to prevent infection and reduce inflammation.
 More follow-up visits are required, usually the next week and then throughout the first year after surgery.

 Why It Is Done

 Corneal ring implants are used to correct vision in adults with mild nearsightedness (1 to 3 dioptres) who have mild or no astigmatism (1 dioptre or less) and whose vision has been stable for at least 1 year.
 Corneal ring implants can also be used to treat certain diseases of the cornea (such as keratoconus and thinning of the cornea).